Join the Loaned Executive Leadership Program

 Loaned Executives are expected to participate in the Community Investment Process, support the Workplace Campaign and attend monthly leadership seminars.

-reviews grant requests from local nonprofits seeking funds generated by the Workplace Campaign.
+The Community Investment Committee reviews grant requests from local nonprofits seeking funds generated by the Workplace Campaign.
 It is vital for LEs to understand how campaign dollars are being invested before asking the community to support the Workplace Campaign.

 - An expanded network of business contacts